 An active body of research investigates the role of capabilities in producing outcomes.
-(See, e.g., Bowles, Gintis, and Osborne, 2001; Heckman, Stixrud, and Urzua, 2006; and Dohmen et al., 2007.)
+(See, e.g., Bowles et al., 2001; Heckman et al., 2006; and Dohmen et al., 2007.)
 Different outcomes are affected more strongly by some components of θ_t than others.
 Schooling attainment at age t depends more strongly on θ_t^C than does earnings at age t.
 Conscientiousness, a component of θ_t^N , promotes health.53 Because the mapping of traits to outputs differs among capabilities, there is comparative advantage in activities.
 Recall the evidence previously cited on the effects of cognitive and noncognitive factors in determining occupational choice and other activities.